USER OF HAMILTON BROOKES LICENCE AGREEMENT

 27. If any invalid, unenforceable or illegal provision would be valid, enforceable or legal if some part of it provisions are deleted, the provision shall apply with whatever modification is necessary to give effect to the commercial intention of the parties.

 29. This agreement shall be governed by and construed in accordance with the laws of England, and the courts of England will have non-exclusive jurisdiction over any claim or dispute arising under or in connection with this agreement.

-30. In case of any dispute, if, after contacting us, you feel we have not resolved your issue, you are able to use the EU Online Dispute Resolution Platform to help settle the dispute.
+30. In case of any dispute, if, after contacting us, you feel we have not resolved your issue, you can contact the Citizens Advice Consumer Service for help.